David Hume: Impressions and ideas

 A central doctrine of Hume's philosophy, stated in the very first lines of the Treatise of Human Nature, is that the mind consists of perceptions, or the mental objects which are present to it, and which divide into two categories: "All the perceptions of the human mind resolve themselves into two distinct kinds, which I shall call impressions and ideas."
 Hume believed that it would "not be very necessary to employ many words in explaining this distinction", which commentators have generally taken to mean the distinction between feeling and thinking.
-Controversially, Hume, in some sense, may regard the distinction as a matter of degree, as he takes impressions to be distinguished from ideas on the basis of their force, liveliness, and vivacity—what Henry E. Allison (2008) calls the "FLV criterion."
-Ideas are therefore "faint" impressions.
+Controversially, Hume, in some sense, may regard the distinction as a matter of degree, as he takes impressions to be distinguished from ideas on the basis of their force, liveliness and vivacity—what Henry E. Allison (2008) calls the "FLV criterion".
+Ideas are therefore "faint" copies of impressions.
 For example, experiencing the painful sensation of touching a hot pan's handle is more forceful than simply thinking about touching a hot pan.
 According to Hume, impressions are meant to be the original form of all our ideas.
 From this, Don Garrett (2002) has coined the term copy principle, referring to Hume's doctrine that all ideas are ultimately copied from some original impression, whether it be a passion or sensation, from which they derive.

+Hume's fork: relations of ideas and matters of fact

+A related distinction in Hume's philosophy, later known as Hume's fork, divides "All the objects of human reason or enquiry ... naturally ... into two kinds, to wit, Relations of Ideas, and Matters of Fact."
+Relations of ideas, such as mathematical truths, are discoverable by thought alone, and their denial implies a contradiction.
+Matters of fact are known through experience and their denial is conceivable, even when they are strongly supported by observation.
+This distinction is central to Hume's account of causation, since causal claims are not relations of ideas: an effect cannot be deduced from the mere idea of its cause.

 Simple and complex

 After establishing the forcefulness of impressions and ideas, these two categories are further broken down into simple and complex: "simple perceptions or impressions and ideas are such as admit of no distinction nor separation", whereas "the complex are the contrary to these, and may be distinguished into parts".
 When looking at an apple, a person experiences a variety of colour-sensations—what Hume notes as a complex impression.
-Similarly, a person experiences a variety of taste-sensations, tactile-sensations, and smell-sensations when biting into an apple, with the overall sensation—again, a complex impression.
+Similarly, a person experiences a variety of taste-sensations, tactile-sensations and smell-sensations when biting into an apple, with the overall sensation—again, a complex impression.
 Thinking about an apple allows a person to form complex ideas, which are made of similar parts as the complex impressions they were developed from, but which are also less forceful.
 Hume believes that complex perceptions can be broken down into smaller and smaller parts until perceptions are reached that have no parts of their own, and these perceptions are thus referred to as simple.